- Amazon is home to several river monsters including the arapaima which needs to surface to breathe.

 The best way to catch these giant fish is with nets or harpoons.
 When fishing for catch-and-release, they have to be held for around five minutes before being released to make sure they have taken the necessary breaths.

-Arapaima have large blood vessels along their spine that can easily be ruptured so have to be handled with care before being released.
+Arapaima have large blood vessels along their spine that can easily be ruptured, so they have to be handled with care before being released.

 The Tambaqui is another large fish native to the Amazon river.
 It is a popular fish to consume and is very fatty, which is where a lot of its weight comes from.
 Speaking of weight, it can grow up to almost 100 lbs, and is quite simple to catch.